 But for some it’s not so easy or simple.
 My good friend, Eileen, is recently widowed.
 One of her favorite activities with her late husband, Tim, was traveling the globe together.
 Last week, she had me over and we talked about her getting back into it.
 “I feel ready to travel again, but I’m nervous about going alone or with a group of people I don’t know,” she confided in me.
 I told her that many of our female participants start out with the same fears, but then come back from a program gushing about how rewarding and inclusive the experience was, and that their fellow participants and group leaders fostered a real sense of community and friendship within the group.
 Eileen found this very reassuring!

 Eileen during a trip to France, one of her favorite countries

 My feeling is that when someone is traveling solo, they’re a little more open to new experiences and making new friends.
 I am constantly hearing great stories about the lasting friendships that have been made on our programs.
-I told Eileen all about the Sicilian-American woman I met who grew up in California, married and pursued a career in El Salvador, and retired to Florida before she decided to look up her father’s natal village in Sicily on our Road Scholar visit there in the Spring of 2008.
+I told Eileen all about the Sicilian-American woman I met who grew up in California, married and pursued a career in El Salvador and retired to Florida before she decided to look up her father’s natal village in Sicily on our Road Scholar program in Italy.